omikader/mnist-handwritten-digits/README.md

 # mnist-handwritten-digits
-Implementing linear SVM and building a CNN using Caffe to achieve hand-written digit recognition
+Implementing linear SVM and constructing a CNN using PyTorch to achieve hand-written digit recognition